 Children can learn commerce at the Central Bank exhibit or head to the Engineers’ Workshop to learn some engineering.
 The museum has the Art Smart area for those interested in arts to create and improve their art and craft.

 Grab a Bite at Armature Works

 Close to the Glazer Children’s Museum is Armature Works, a trendy food market that will give you the real taste of Brooklyn in Florida.
 It lies in the Tampa Heights neighborhood on the shore of Hillsborough River and might be the most relaxed spot in Tampa.

 The Heights Public Market has several restaurant stalls that serve the most delicious food and desserts.
 It is a food-lover’s dream come true.
 Even though you can dine outdoors, the real adventure is eating outside by the Hillsborough River.

 Visit the Hillsborough River State Park

-At a half-hour driving distance from Armature Works, the Hillsborough River State Park is a mixture of wetlands and vine-covered bayous, giant oaks and mangroves, ringing with the sounds of birds and splashes of the occasional river alligators.
+At a half-hour driving distance from Armature Works, Hillsborough River State Park is a mixture of wetlands and vine-covered bayous, giant oaks, and mangroves, ringing with the sounds of birds and splashes of the occasional river alligators.